PundiAI/fx-docs/developers/fxcore-info.md

 * New address refers to the address that exists / appears on the chain first time
 * FeePayer: Inputting the wallet address to pay the transaction fee, blank means sender pays the transaction fee
-* memo: transaction remarks, maximum 256 bytes, normally it leaves blank.
+* Memo: transaction remarks, maximum 256 bytes, normally it is left blank.

 > Estimation: The current network GasLimit setting can process up to 80,000 normal transfer transactions